|

 The acoustic membrane-effect might act like an invisible ceiling in any

-a static discharge could form the "wall".
+sound of a static discharge could form the "wall".

 Going back to EM again, I see that a complete sphere might be possible.